linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/Swaps Types.md

 	- Positions and cash flows for a dealer who has an obligation to receive the fixed price in an oil swap and who hedges the exposure by going long year 1 and year 2 oil forwards.

 + This example shows that hedging the oil price risk in the swap, with forwards only, does not fully hedge the position.
 The dealer also has interest rate exposure.
 If interest rates fall, the dealer will not be able to earn a sufficient return from investing$0.483 in year 1 to repay$0.517 in year 2.
-Thus, in addition to entering oil forwards, it would make sense for the dealer to use Eurodollar contracts or forward rate agreements to hedge the resulting interest rate exposure.
+Thus, in addition to entering oil forwards, it would make sense for the dealer to use Eurodollar contracts or [[A Guide to the Front End and Basis Swap Markets#Forward Rate Agreements (FRAs) Overview|Forward Rate Agreements]] to hedge the resulting interest rate exposure.

 ## THE MARKET VALUE OF A SWAP
 + When a swap is first entered, its market value is zero.
 Once payments begin, the market value is generally nonzero.